 Trail stats: 5.4 miles RT, 1550 feet elevation gain.

 Contact: Multnomah Falls Visitor Center: (503) 695-2372

-Although this trail is hikeable year-round, dangerous ice can coat rocky parts of the trail in winter months, so hike with caution.
+Stay safe: Although this trail is hikeable year-round, dangerous ice can coat rocky parts of the trail in winter months, so hike with caution.
 As with any hike, you should have the ten essentials in your backpack.